Nov 20, 2024

+No matter the circumstances, a divorce may be stressful and costly.
 If you find yourself facing a divorce, it’s important to understand how much the entire process could cost.
 Check out the points below to start.
 And if you need more help, consider talking to a professional.

 How much does a typical divorce cost?

-Rates for an experienced divorce attorney can exceed $300 per hour.3 A less-experienced lawyer may bill at a lower rate but might take more time to work your case.
+Rates for an experienced divorce attorney can exceed $300 per hour.2 A less-experienced lawyer may bill at a lower rate but might take more time to work your case.
 Costs for other professional services, like those provided by a CPA or tax advisor, may vary depending on where you live.

 You might also have to pay for services related to refinancing a mortgage, like a real estate appraisal.